 - Provide much needed support for people in rented accommodation, including uprating the Local Housing Allowance with inflation.

 Some good news in the small print

-Whilst there is more that we think the Government could and should do to support households in need, the Autumn Statement did include some good news in the form of much needed reform of the Support for Mortgage Interest scheme, which provides a loan for people on Universal Credit and certain other benefits to help pay for their mortgage interest, and other means-tested benefits.
+Whilst there is more that we think the Government could and should do to support households in need, the Autumn Statement did include some good news in the form of much needed reform of the Support for Mortgage Interest scheme, which provides a loan for people on Universal Credit and certain other means-tested benefits to help pay for their mortgage interest.

 We have long urged the Government to make improvements to the scheme, including most recently when our Chief Executive Joanna Elson gave evidence to the Treasury Committee.
 Until now, people seeking help under the scheme were subject to a nine month wait and were ineligible if they had any income at all from work.
 We were pleased to see the Government take on board the concerns and proposals for improvement from us and others which will see the wait reduced to three months, and the zero-earnings rule abolished.
 This should help ensure that more people can access this much-needed help in the difficult months ahead.